SoufianeDataFan/R_Predictive_Maintenance_Web_Dashboard/README.md

 The model will output the failure probability of each one of these machines.
 Next, he will select the machines with risk probability higher than a specific threshold.
 In order to have to have a peaceful weekend, Mike should prioritize those machines in a critical state and proceed maintenance to avoid any in the middle of his weekend :)

+<h3><i>Notes : </i></h3>

+<li> The model will make a correlation between the failures history and the 3 vibratory health indicators to predict the future failures events

+<li> I decide to focus on survival versions decision trees algorithms like survival random forest.

+<li> Time_to_failure is one of the main features that I relied on to estimate the likelihood of failure occurrence

+<li> The input of the model are the machine ID and the number of days, and the model will output the probability of failure of that machine.

 <h3><i>Other application</i></h3>